 Whether it's to exercise, enjoy one of our many parks, or walk the kids to school.
 Southlake residents have asked for more sidewalks, pathways, and trails throughout the City.

-From 2009 to 2017, the City has added 69,062 linear feet of sidewalks to connect neighborhoods and shopping centers as well as encourage safe pedestrian mobility.
+From 2009 to present, the City has added 112,378 linear feet (21 miles) of sidewalks to connect neighborhoods and shopping centers as well as encourage safe pedestrian mobility.
 For a list of the completed sidewalk, click here.

 Planning for Sidewalks